Campbell County, Virginia

 Campbell County is a United States county situated in the south central part of the Commonwealth of Virginia.
 Located in the Piedmont region of Virginia, Campbell borders the Blue Ridge Mountains.
+At the 2020 census, the county population was 55,696.
+The number of residents has grown steadily in every census after 1930, and the total population has more than doubled since that time.
 The county seat is Rustburg.

 Grounded on a tobacco cash crop economy, Campbell County was created in 1782 from part of Bedford County.
 The county was named in honor of General William Campbell, hero of the American Revolutionary War.

-Campbell County is part of the Lynchburg, VA Metropolitan Statistical Area.
-At the 2020 census, the county population was 55,696.
-The number of residents has grown steadily in every census after 1930, and the total population has more than doubled since that time.

-Lynchburg was established in Campbell County in 1786, incorporated as a town in 1805, and separated from Campbell County when it became an independent city in 1852.
+Campbell County is part of the Lynchburg metropolitan area.
+Lynchburg was initially established in Campbell County in 1786, incorporated as a town in 1805, and separated from Campbell County when Lynchburg became an independent city in 1852.
 Lynchburg has annexed additional land from Bedford County and Campbell County through the years, most recently in 1976.

 History

 The Native American tribes of the Monacan, Iroquois, and Cherokee were the original inhabitants of the Campbell County area, but were later forced west due to the settlers' progress.
-Governor William Gooch in 1727 created a couple of "inducements" in order to lure settlers to the Campbell County area.
+Sir William Gooch, in 1727, created a couple of "inducements" in order to lure settlers to the Campbell County area.
 These inducements were that if one settled on the Staunton River "in the bounds of the newly formed County of Brunswick" then they would be freed from paying levies for ten years.
 The second "inducement" was that the settler could claim 400 acres simply by building a cabin on the land and by "planting a patch of grain".

+Throughout the 18th century, multiple Scotch-Irish families would begin settling in the area, these names included the Irvins, the Mitchells, the McCues, the McElroys, McDowells, Campbells, and others.
+These families arrived on a ship known as the George and Ann, sailed by Captain Rymer, who, instead of going towards Philadelphia from Derry, planned to keep sailing around the coast until the passengers starved to death, so he could loot their valuables.
+However, a captain named Captain Lothrop spotted the ship in distress nearby Monomoy.
+Afterwards, the passengers were landed at Orleans, and these future settlers of Campbell County would travel south to investigate Sir William Gooch's inducements.

-The inducement's attempt to draw settlers was not vastly successful with the exception of a few new settlers, and the Governor soon took mention of his inducements to the ocean ports in which immigrants were arriving in America, as well as to the ports back in their homelands.
+These inducements successfully attracted only a few new settlers, and the Governor soon took mention of his inducements to the ocean ports in which immigrants were arriving in America, as well as to the ports back in their homelands.
 This great difficulty in gaining new settlers for Campbell County is one of the reasons that the Governor allowed the Scotch-Irish immigrants with Presbyterian beliefs to gain religious freedom, in order to secure as many new settlers as possible for the newly founded county.